When to Walk Away From a Relationship: 10 Clear Signs

 9. Your Future Goals Are No Longer Aligned

-If your dreams for the future are fundamentally different and neither of you is willing to compromise, love alone can’t fix that.
+If your dreams for the future are fundamentally different and neither of you is willing to compromise, love alone may not be enough to resolve those differences.

 Think About: Are you holding on to a fantasy that they’ll change?
 Or are you honestly aligned in the things that matter long-term?